Space Mountain (Disneyland): Renovations

 In 1997, the exterior of the structure was painted in a green, gold, copper, and bronze, to match the recent facelift to Tomorrowland, and the Goodyear Speed Ramp was removed, but the main ride itself was unchanged (Space Mountain's changes were rather minor compared to other changes made in the 1997–1998 facelift).

-The ride closed suddenly on April 10, 2003, with an announcement that it would remain closed until Disneyland's 50th anniversary.
-The ride had become unstable and would need a complete track replacement.
-On June 25, 2005 Disneyland surprised its guests by announcing that the reopening of Space Mountain would open early on July 15, instead of the projected November date.
+Space Mountain closed suddenly on April 10, 2003, with an announcement that it would remain closed until Disneyland's 50th anniversary.
+Behind the scenes, the onboard audio system was making the trains much heavier, which caused the track and supports to become structurally compromised.
+As a result, the ride had become unstable and needed a complete track replacement.
+On June 25, 2005, Disneyland surprised its guests by announcing that the reopening of Space Mountain would open early on July 15, instead of the projected November date.

 On July 15, 2005 (with "soft openings" starting July 1), only two days before Disneyland's official 50th Anniversary, Space Mountain reopened from a major refurbishment that started in April 2003.
 The mountain was restored to its original white.
 A re-opening ceremony was held that day which featured a guest speaker, Neil Armstrong, who received a plaque that read "Presented to Mr. Neil Armstrong for his courage and adventurous spirit that continues to inspire all mankind to reach for the stars".
 The plaque also features the Disney quote "It's kinda fun to do the impossible".
 The new Space Mountain featured new rocket sleds, new special effects and a storyline.